stridecolossus/jove-blog/blog/part-2-triangle/devices.md

     .toList();
 ```

-And finally the device domain object is instantiated:
+And finally the device is instantiated:

 ```java
 return new PhysicalDevice(handle, instance, families);
 ```

-The physical device exposes a set of properties containing the name and type of the device, hardware limits, etc:
+The device exposes a set of properties that specify the name and type of the device, hardware limits, etc:

 ```java
 public VkPhysicalDeviceProperties properties() {